EMJzero/COaT_Project/README.md

 - **test.c**: The code for the test, the target of the HLS is always the function invoked by main whose name coincides with the test's one;
 - **test.ll**: The LLVM-IR representation of **test.c** obtained with TAFFO, usually with the value names preserved for readability;
 - **test_*.c**: Variants of **test.c** used to explore different behaviours of tools;
-- **test.xml**: Contains the values for PandA-Bambu's simulations, note that for when the HLS starts from an LLVM-IR parameter names are in the form `PdN` with N realtive to the IR without preserved names.
+- **test.xml**: Contains the values for PandA-Bambu's simulations, note that for when the HLS starts from an LLVM-IR parameter names are in the form "PdN" with N realtive to the IR without preserved names.
 The same **test.xml** contains also the values for when the HLS is conducted directly from the source, and those share the name of the source's parameters.
 - **test_generator.py**: Python script used to generate **test.xml**'s content.
 - **panda_log_opt.txt**: Console output of PandA-Bambu.
 This is specific to the code **optimized with TAFFO**;
 - **panda_log.txt**: Same as **panda_log_opt.txt** but contains the log for the code **without utilizing TAFFO**;